jyothika8141/amfoss-tasks/task-04/README.md

 # **Cinebot**
-It was the first time hearing about API.
+It was the first time hearing about APIs.

 After referring to some websites and videos, I managed to get the info from the API and display it on the chat window.
 I knew how to handle CSV files, so dumping the movie info into a CSV file was easy.